swiftkube/client/README.md

 .wait()
 ```

-#### Following logs
+#### Follow logs

-> Following a pod container's logs opens a persistence connection until the client is closed.
+> :warning: Following a pod logs opens a persistent connection until the client is closed.

 ```swift
 try? client.pods.follow(in: .namespace("default"), name: "nginx") { (line) in